- When Should Systemic Myeloma Treatment Be Initiated?

 The goal of this activity is to improve VHA clinicians’ competence in providing optimal care while considering the unique needs of veterans with multiple myeloma.

-This program is intended for physicians, nurses, pharmacists, and other healthcare providers who care for veterans with myeloma.
+This program is intended for physicians, registered nurses, pharmacists, and other healthcare providers who care for veterans with myeloma.

 - Integrate timely systemic treatment for appropriate patients based on newly revised multiple myeloma diagnosis and staging criteria